 The microbiome is an ecosystem of millions of microbes – like bacteria, yeasts, and even fungi – living within or on the human body.
 The term “gut microbiome” refers to the microbes inhabiting the GI tract.

-At first glance, microbes living in the body might sound pretty gross, but it turns out they’re necessary for survival.
-Many of the microorganisms living within us benefit our bodies by regulating our metabolism, helping us absorb vitamins from food, supporting our immune system, and much more.
+At first glance, microbes living in the body might sound pretty gross – but it turns out they’re critical to our health.
+Many microorganisms living within us benefit our bodies by regulating our metabolism, helping us absorb vitamins from food, supporting our immune system, and much more (Source).

 The thing is, not all of the microorganisms in our microbiomes are helpful.
 Some are harmful.
-These harmful microbes can damage the gut barrier, increase inflammation, and wreak havoc on our metabolisms, hormone production, immune systems, and mental health.
+These harmful microbes can damage the gut barrier, increase inflammation, and wreak havoc on our metabolisms, hormone production, immune systems, and mental health (Source).
+Plus, they can cause uncomfortable digestive issues like gas, bloating, and stool irregularity – no fun.

 The Gut Microbiome and Detoxification

-The study’s results show that specific metabolic changes occur in gut microbiota after exposure to arsenic and consuming a black raspberry-based diet.
-For all of the science nerds out there: bile acids, α-linolenic acid, and certain forms of vitamin E levels changed.
-All three of these compounds are essential to detoxification.
+The study shows that specific metabolic changes occur in gut microbiota after exposure to arsenic and consuming a black raspberry-based diet.
+Bile acids, α-linolenic acid, and certain forms of vitamin E levels changed.
+All three of these compounds are essential to detoxification (Source).

 The authors hypothesized that these changes in the microbiome-related metabolites might affect arsenic toxicity and counter some of the adverse effects of arsenic exposure.
 They suggest that further research should be done on the gut microbiome’s interplay with detoxification.